expresspigeon/blog/src/content/posts/2012/spf-in-plain-english-and-a-few-internet-terms.md

-Title: SPF in plain English (and a few Internet terms)
-Date: 2012-01-18 19:36
-Author: Igor Polevoy

 The world of e-mail is a treacherous one.
 Every day, millions of people receive unwanted SPAM, whether it's product information that they never requested, a bogus offer from a Nigerian prince, or something even